kjpgit/vilark/doc/README.md

 If you search for "mo sc", ViLark searches each path for "mo" and "sc".

-If you use "Match exact order", the "sc" must match after "mo" in the path.
+* If you use "Match exact order", the "sc" must match after "mo" in the path.

-If you use "Match any order", both "sc" and "mo" can match anywhere in the path.
+* If you use "Match any order", both "sc" and "mo" can match anywhere in the path.

 Example, if you search for "mo sc":

-* "Models\\MyScrollView.cs" will always match, because "sc" in Scroll comes after "mo" in "Model".
+* `Models/MyScrollItem.cs` will always match, because "sc" in Scroll comes after "mo" in "Model".

 If you have "Match any order" selected:

-* "ScrollModel.cs" will also match, because "sc" in "Scroll" doesn't have to come after "Model".
+* `ScrollMotion.cs` will also match, because "sc" in "Scroll" doesn't have to come after "mo" in "Motion".